-Looking overseas to mainland Europe, parts of Asia and Latin America provide further insights and product ideas.
+Looking overseas to mainland Europe, parts of Asia and Latin America provides further Halloween market insights and product ideas.
 Auchan in France takes the ‘fun’ a step further by hosting live entertainment – both to attract traffic as well as enhance the brand.

-Successful Halloween marketing and product innovation requires clear understanding of the market, cultural and psychological variables through research, and a few simple thinking tools helps better understand what consumers want to do, think and feel.
+Successful Halloween marketing and product innovation requires clear understanding of the market, cultural and psychological variables through research, and use a few simple thinking tools helps better understand what consumers want to do, think and feel.
 And thus reveal new needs and opportunities.

 Understand and utilise Halloween colours, symbols, artefacts and rituals to further inspire new product and experiential ideas.
 When ideas match deep cultural and emotional needs, this stimulates demand, and enables more inelastic pricing.
 Injecting a little fun also insulates from recessionary pressures.

-The insight and thinking tools applied to understand Halloween apply any market, occasion or consumer experience.
-Embrace them and you may even shock yourself.
+The insight and ideation tools applied to understand the Halloween market apply any market, occasion or consumer experience.
+Try them out and you may even shock yourself ;-).

-(1) The Marketing Directors’ research and analysis based on various trade sources, the ONS and US Bureau of the Census.
+(1) The Marketing Directors’ secondary research and analysis based on various trade sources, the ONS and US Bureau of the Census.